Revision surgery

 Jun 05, 2021 3:16 am

 That's great!
-Know a couple of people who this surgery.
-One had to wait a year for her colon was completely healed.
-Both these people are doing great as if they never had this issue.
+I know a couple of people who had this surgery.
+One had to wait a year until her colon was completely healed.
+Both of these people are doing great, as if they never had this issue.

 Very happy for you.